DPDK/dpdk/doc/guides/nics/nfp.rst

    .. code-block:: console

-      lspci -d19ee: -k
+      lspci -kd 19ee:

    Two new PCI devices should appear in the output of the above command.
 The -k option shows the device driver, if any, that the devices are bound to.
-   Depending on the modules loaded at this point the new PCI devices may be bound to nfp_netvf driver.
+   Depending on the modules loaded, at this point the new PCI devices may be bound to the ``nfp`` kernel driver or ``vfio-pci``.

 Flow offload